kyma-project/community/collaboration/archive/sig-core/README.md

 ## Reference

 Read the [**Special Interest Group & Working Group**](#special-interest-group-working-group-special-interest-group-working-group) document to learn about the structure of Kyma SIGs and WGs.
+# Core Special Interest Group

+This directory contains decisions made and proposal created in the scope of work of the Core SIG.